ljwobker/dotfiles/INT-readme.md

 Test cases
 ==========
+As a starting point, here are two simple test cases that can be built on top of the baseline topology and tools:

 * Iperf Test

-  The mininet script also launches "iperf" servers on all four hosts.
-It also starts two iperf clients on h1 and h3.
-  Additional iperf clients can be started manually as -
+As a reminder, the mininet script launches "iperf" servers (listeners) on all four hosts, and starts two iperf clients (talkers) on hosts h1 and h3.
+Additional iperf clients can be started manually as follows:

-  * mininet> h1 xterm
+        mininet> h1 xterm
-  * Inside h1's terminal, start an iperf session using, iperf -c 10.2.1.3 -t 60
+        iperf -c 10.2.1.3 -t 60     # run this inside the launched xterm to start a new iperf session

-  * Choose the new iperf connection via the flow filter on the UI
-  * Confirm the physical path the connection is taking, as well as the individual hop latency values collected via each packet.
+Once started, the monitor and web client will be notified of the new connection, and you can select it via the flow filter on the UI.
+The web client will confirm the physical path the connection is taking, as well as the latency values collected via each packet along the network path.

 * Fail-over test
   * Run a long-running iperf connection between h1 and h3.